FAQs

 how the child responds to structured vs. naturalistic teaching

-Some kids progress slowly at first and then accelerate once the right strategy clicks.
+Some kids improve quickly and move fast through therapy.
+Others progress slowly at first and then accelerate once the right strategy clicks.
+For a few kids, progress is steady but gradual - especially with motor planning challenges, or large language gaps.

-Speech therapy isn’t a “wait and see” service — it’s a “let’s get you moving in the right direction now” service. -
+Speech therapy is like any exercise - consistent, quality practice will lead to visible change.
+This isn’t a “wait and see” service — it’s a “let’s get you moving in the right direction now” service to build skills.

 As kids get older, speech and language skills impact: